 In a Secluded Location

 Our home is built in the secluded jungle side of Tankah, nested in between the ocean water with beach access across the street and the jungle side for your secluded privacy.
-You can enjoy the sites and sounds of the waves on property and stunning views from our rooftop deck.
+You can enjoy the sites and sounds of the waves on property and relax in privacy on our rooftop deck.

 If you are looking for an original snorkeling experience, then the Casa Cenote is for you.
 You can explore a series of outstandingly beautiful natural caves hidden right down our street in the jungle.
 With its extraordinarily clear emerald green waters, the play of light and its root forest, this magical place will leave you with unique memories.